Apex Legends is coming to Android and iOS mobile platforms - but we don't yet know when.

 Mobile games have become a huge focus for AAA publishers so it comes as no surprise to see EA wanting to push Apex Legends into the mobile space.

-It will join a heated contest with PUBG Mobile and Fortnite, who are already established on the platform.
+It will join a heated contest with PUBG Mobile and Fortnite, who are already established on the platform, as well as CoD Mobile which continues to perform well.

 Apex Legends Coming To Mobile

-It was announced by Andrew Wilson, EA's CEO, at the financial results briefing that the battle royale shooter will be arriving on mobile devices.
+It was announced by Andrew Wilson, EA's CEO, at a financial results briefing that the battle royale shooter will be arriving on mobile devices.

 EA will be working with a Chinese partner to “create a mobile Apex Legends that will be released globally,” as first reported by industry insider and analyst Daniel Ahmad.